Dealing with eye strain and headaches when working from home

 • Eat regular meals with plenty of fruits and vegetables

-• Take regular exercise when possible
+• Take regular exercise where and when possible

 • Rearrange your workspace to avoid physical strain on the back, neck and shoulders